Code-Institute-Submissions/CrankyCat-Loves-Coding-K.YOGA/README.md

   * [Stocksnap](Stocksnap.io)

 ### 3. **Testing and launch**
+* HTML

+  * No errors or warnings were found when passing through the official W3C validator.

+* CSS

+  * No errors or warnings were found when passing through the official Jigsaw validator.

 * Accessibility

   * The colors and fonts chosen are easy to read and accessaiible by running it through lighthouse in devtools.